 We are excited for users to try this release of Consul and further expand their service mesh implementations.
 The Consul 1.11 release includes enhancements for all types of users leveraging Consul for service discovery and service mesh, across both containerized and non-containerized environments.

 Our goal with Consul is to provide an enterprise-ready, consistent control plane to discover and securely connect any application.
-For more information about Consul, please visit our documentation.
-To get started with the Consul 1.11, please download operating system binaries from our release page or install the latest v0.35.0 Helm chart that supports Consul 1.11 for Kubernetes.
+For more information about Consul, please visit the Consul documentation.
+To get started with Consul 1.11, please download operating system binaries from our release page or install the latest v0.39.0 Helm chart that supports Consul 1.11 for Kubernetes.
 Multi-tenancy with admin partitions is part of the Consul Enterprise binaries, and you can get started with a free Consul Enterprise trial here.